 Businessman and theologian Simphiwe Zondo and his controversial wellness “tent town” college have been given the boot from prime Inanda property.

-Zondo yesterday failed in his attempt to apply for leave to appeal against an eviction order granted against him in the Durban High Court.
+Zondo on Thursday failed in his attempt to apply for leave to appeal against an eviction order granted against him in the Durban High Court.

 Zondo had been ordered in March this year by Judge Mohini Murugasen to vacate municipal land in the Inanda area and to stop his business activities on the land.
 Zondo, who lives on the property, had been operating his “college” on municipal land without the city’s permission.
 His college, which included a “tent town” where students had lived, had also extended on to land owned by the Ingonyama Trust.

-Also yesterday, in a separate application before Judge Anton van Zyl, Zondo was ordered to leave the land owned by the Ingonyama Trust and to destroy all structures on the property.
+Also on Thursday, in a separate application before Judge Anton van Zyl, Zondo was ordered to leave the land owned by the Ingonyama Trust and to destroy all structures on the property.

 According to court papers, Zondo started operating his university in 2010 and has an estimated 2 000 “students” who stay in tents and are taught how to sell his health products.